ROCKWOOL® & Rockpanel® partner in award-winning midlands development.

 This two year, £11 million project for specialist contractor, Keepmoat, has involved a dramatic, top-to-bottom renovation of each tower at The Crofts.

-Substantial improvements have included flat-to-pitched roof conversions with solar panel installations, new windows and striking new balcony enclosures, redecorated communal areas, asbestos removal and the installation of a highly efficient, aesthetically attractive and non-combustible insulated cladding solution supplied by sister brands, ROCKWOOL® and Rockpanel.
+Substantial improvements have included flat-to-pitched roof conversions with solar panel installations, new windows and striking new balcony enclosures, redecorated communal areas, asbestos removal, and the installation of a highly efficient, aesthetically attractive and non-combustible insulated cladding solution supplied by sister brands, ROCKWOOL and Rockpanel.

-For the exterior cladding the extra fire safe façade board Rockpanel FS-Xtra has been used to provide the attractive aesthetic finish on the project.
-Applied on top of an aluminium supporting structure and fixed with blind rivets, these Rockpanel‘FS-Xtra’ boards, in combination with ROCKWOOL’s RAINSCREEN DUO SLAB®, meet the requirements for European fire classA2-s1,d0.
-The boards also weigh very little compared to other board materials and can be easily worked with on site, with no special tools required.
-This saves installation time and costs.
-Installed on this project by Astley Facades, Rockpanel FS-Xtra boards are available in a wide range of different finishes and colours.
-A mixture of vibrant Rockpanel Colours such as RAL 3009 and 5011have been supplied at The Crofts.
+For the exterior cladding, non-combustible Rockpanel FS-Xtra has been used to provide the attractive aesthetic finish on the project.
+Applied on top of an aluminium supporting structure and fixed with blind rivets, these Rockpanel FS-Xtra boards, have a Euroclass rating of A2-s1,d0.
+The boards also weigh very little compared to other cladding boards and can be easily worked with on site, with no special tools required.

+These improvements have resulted in a huge uplift in energy performance.
+In fact, Sandwell Borough Council estimates that, in total, approximately 9,600 tonnes of carbon will be saved every year.
 The Crofts has picked up two awards for corporate social responsibility, including a Bronze in the 2015 International Corporate Social Responsibility Awards and a first prize in the Delivering Social Value category at the 2016 National Federation of Builders Awards.
 Ultimately, the project has made a significant impact in the local community.
 These three tower blocks are not merely visibly transformed, more efficient residences, they are also beacons of hope for tenants and the community of Smethwick.